Rapoport-Zink spaces of Hodge type: Moduli of -divisible groups with Tate tensors

-Let us show that $\Fil^1_X$ is a $\set\mu$-filtration with respect to $(t_\alpha(A))$ (Definition~\ref{def:RZG}(\ref{def:RZG:Kottwitz})) is equivalent to the ``Kottwitz determinant condition'' over $A/J^n$ for each $n$ \cite[Definition~3.21(iv)]{RapoportZink:RZspace}.
+Let us show that $\Fil^1_X$ is a $\set\mu$-filtration with respect to $(t_\alpha(A))$ (Definition~\ref{def:RZG}(\ref{def:RZG:Kottwitz})) if and only if the ``Kottwitz determinant condition'' holds for $X_{A/J^n}$ for each $n$ \cite[Definition~3.21(iv)]{RapoportZink:RZspace}.
 For this, it suffices to show that for a fixed $n$ and $R:=A/J^n$, $\Fil^1_{X_R}$ is a $\set\mu$-filtration if and only if the ``Kottwitz determination condition'' holds.
 Since the claim is \'etale-local on $\Spec R$,\footnote{The notion of $\set\mu$-filtration is \'etale-local on the base.
-The Kottwitz determinant condition can be phrased in terms of the ranks of certain vector bundles, and ranks can be computed \'etale-locally.} we may assume that the torsor $P_R$ is trivial.
+The Kottwitz determinant condition can be phrased in terms of the ranks of certain vector bundles, and ranks can be computed \'etale-locally.} we may assume that the torsor $\cP_R$ is trivial.
 Since $\fo_B =W(\kappa_0)$ for some finite extension $\kappa_0$ of $\Fp$, we can decompose